About the Thesis Fair

 17:30 – 18:30 Borrel

-This depends upon the program the student is in, your capacity, and internship negotiations with the student.
+This depends upon the programme the student is in, your capacity, and internship negotiations with the student.
 The student may have classes that they need to complete and therefore may not be able to start their internship full-time until their Thesis course officially starts.

 During the event your representatives inform the students on what the next steps are.
-Whether it is contact via email, setting up appointments already to meet later, or for students to come for a presentation at your organisation at a later date.
+Whether it is contact via email, already setting up appointments to meet later, or for students to come for a presentation at your organisation at a later date.
 The format of follow-up is different for every organisation.

 Matching/recruiting the students is between you and the students only.
 The event itself is a meeting point to help ascertain which students are actively interested and qualified for your project(s) and organisation.